Angryrou/UDAO2022/docs/optimization/README.md

 $$ &ensp; &ensp; 0 \le x_1 \le 5, 0 \le x_2 \le 3 $$

 The optimization package allows users to define their problems from Python.
-For the details of how to set up problems and how the APIs works internally, please see sections of [how to run MOO](#how-to-run-moo) and [APIs in Optimization package](#apis-in-optimization-package) in the later content.
+For the details of how to set up problems and how the APIs works internally, please see sections of [How to Run MOO](#how-to-run-moo) and [APIs in the Package](#apis-in-the-package) in the later content.

 <details>
 <summary>Here is an example for solving the above problem by the Weighted Sum method with the `grid_search` solver.</summary>